CEI-lab/ece3400-2017/docs/index.md

 If you have a question that can't be answered by one of the links above, or on the Piazza page, try contact one of your TAs!

 ![Kirstin](./images/Kirstin.png)
 I am an assistant professor in ECE, with field appointments in ME and CS.
 I run the [Collective Embodied Intelligence Lab](http://cei.ece.cornell.edu/) with research on bio-inspired robot collectives.
 Feel free to contact me with any questions/concerns that don't fit Piazza.
 I have no specific office hours, but I intend to hang around PH427 in the beginning of many of the lab sessions.
 When I'm not designing random robots, I'm all about hiking, kayaking, camping, and getting as far from my computer as possible!

 ![Christopher](./images/Christopher.png)
-I am a senior in ECE, with a minor in XXX.
+I am a senior in ECE, with an interest in control systems, particularly those with applications to aerospace.
+I am also a member of the rocketry project team.
 Last semester I worked in the CEI-lab on a spider-inspired jumping robot.
 Please contact me if you have any questions regarding your semester work.
 I'm especially well-qualified to answer topics on prototyping and electronics layout most of all.
 I'll also be in charge of the Skunkworks this semester, so if you'd like to make new parts for your robots let me know!
-In my spare time I xxx
+For fun I ski, scuba dive, and fly gliders in my spare time.

 ![Claire](./images/Claire.png)
 I am a senior in ECE.
 Last semester, I worked with Daniel in the CEI-lab on a new type of soft modular robot.
 My strengths include all class topics, but I feel most comfortable answering questions regarding FPGAs and Verilog.
 When I'm not in Phillips Hall, I'll usually be exploring new waterfalls in Ithaca, rock climbing at Lindseth Climbing Center, or tutoring kids in the Ithaca community.

 ADD ALL TA's